openziti/ziti/doc/transwarp_b1/transwarp_b1.md

   enabled:      true
 ```

-The `path` value controls the filesystem path where the metrics snapshots will be saved.
+The `path` value controls the filesystem path where metrics snapshots will be saved.
 The `snapshot_ms` value controls how frequently the metrics will be snapshotted.

 ## Westworld Analyzer